- What is Course Rollover?

 - Request a Supplementary Course.

 Important: Wait until a new merge request or edit has been completed before starting to setup your course.
-Courses are deleted and re-created to make a new merged course.
+Requests should be made ahead of students using the courses.

 2. Review, re-use & create

-- Use the Course Template to locate information and materials and give students a common digital learning experience in Blackboard.
+- Use the Course Template guide to locate information and materials to give your students a predictable digital learning experience.

-- Consider what content needs to be updated, re-organised or re-designed to inform your approach.
+- If you are re-using content from a previous course, consider what needs to be updated, re-organised or re-designed to inform your approach.

-To create the content in a new course shell you may need to:
+To add content into the new course shell you may want to:

 Copy content from another course